maxbiostat/Student_projects/PhD/README.md

 As the COVID-19 pandemic made even more clear, having reliable prediction models is of utmost importance for decision.
 In this project the candidate will be expected to exploit the results of [Carvalho et al. (2022)](https://arxiv.org/abs/1502.04206) to study novel ensemble formation techniques using logarithmic pooling.
 Special attention will be paid to spatio-temporal epidemic models for COVID-19, Influenza, Dengue and Zika.
 The project will involve theoretical and computational aspects.

-It is joint work with Drs.
+This is joint work with Drs.
 [Alvaro Faria](https://www.open.ac.uk/research/people/aefj2) and [Fadlalla Elfadaly](https://stem.open.ac.uk/people/fe428) from the Open Universty in the UK.

 References: